MarekLas/snails_final/README.md

 <img src="https://github.com/MarekLas/snails_final/blob/master/06_label_data.png" align="center" width ="50%"/>

 ## Size group
-Thera are two group of data size group and weight group.
+There are two group of data size group and weight group.
 At the beginning I was wondering to do some pseudo voulume value from length, height and diameter.
 But the results weren't satisfactory.

 <img src="https://github.com/MarekLas/snails_final/blob/master/07_length_diameter_height.png" align="center" width ="60%"/>